Senior Assisted Living Facility Options near San Diego, California at Lantern Crest

 - Pet Friendly

-If assisted living would be right for you or your loved one, contact Lantern Crest and set up a tour of this community near San Diego today!
+If assisted living would be right for you or your loved one, contact Lantern Crest and set up a tour of this senior living community near San Diego today!

 What is an Assisted Living Facility?